-Spring in Europe is pure joy – the scenery is vivid and bright, the weather is perfect, there are no big crowds, and you can feel the vibrance and happiness this season brings.
+Spring in Europe is pure joy – the scenery is vivid and bright, the weather is perfect, there are no big crowds (unless you’re attending a festival), and you can feel the vibrance and happiness this season brings.

 So if you’re eager to find the best places to visit in Europe in March, April, and May, but not quite sure which destination to choose, here’s a roundup of cities and regions that are totally worth exploring.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.